-Although Koh Samui and Phuket have shared a similar status of being prominent beach destinations as well as the southern location of Thailand, these two islands are situated on different seas.
+Although Koh Samui and Phuket have shared a similar status of a prominent beach destination as well as the southern location of Thailand, these two islands are situated in the different seas.
 While Phuket sits majestically in the Andaman Sea, Koh Samui is hidden in the Gulf of Thailand in Surat Thani Province, causing the distinction in the season.

 This difference presents an excellent opportunity for travelers to avoid bad weather in one destination by switching to another place.